 Pets need schedules and regularity, especially when they’ve been living in chaotic or transitional environments.
 The sooner you can establish a routine, the sooner your four-legged friend is likely to become a happy, well-adjusted member of your family.

-This isn’t really unique to rescue animals, but it must be said anyway: Housetraining your pet is just about the first order of doing business.
+This isn’t really unique to rescue animals, but it must be said anyway: housetraining your pet is just about the first order of doing business.
 And if you don’t have the time or desire to housetrain a pet, you should try to find a pet that’s already housetrained.

-But keep in mind: Any pet just coming out of an animal shelter — even one that’s already been potty-trained — may forget some of their bathroom habits in the first few days out of the shelter.
+But keep in mind: any pet just coming out of an animal shelter — even one that’s already been potty-trained — may forget some of their bathroom habits in the first few days out of the shelter.
 Anxiety will do that to you.

 Here are a few rules of thumb: